 The APSU Department of Music hosts and organizes a number of outreach programs that are available to student musicians throughout the state.
-Music and music education majors work with APSU faculty and guest clinicians in a variety of capacities in each event.
+Music majors work with APSU faculty and guest clinicians in a variety of capacities in each event.
 Check the Music Department Home Page for specific information about each event in the semester in which it is offered, or e-mail the contact person for additional information.

 APSU Honor Band: Available to high school instrumentalists (wind and percussion) who are nominated

 for participation by their band directors.
 Participants audition for one of two ensembles

 that rehearse over the course of a weekend concluding with a Saturday evening performance.

 Ensembles are conducted by guest clinicians, and workshops are available for band

 directors who have students participating in the ensembles.
 APSU students lead sectionals,